- About Us

 - Contact Us

-The program covers the basic knowledge and skills required to become an entry-level Skin Care technician and prepares students to sit for appropriate licensure exams.
-Students complete coursework in skin care treatments such as facials, as well as coursework in waxing and make-up artistry.
+The Skin Care program is offered exclusively at our Margate campus, and covers the basic knowledge and skills required to become an entry-level Skin Care technician and prepares students to sit for appropriate licensure exams.

 Call us today at 888-387-5260 or contact us and we’ll send you more information.